voostindie/markdown-curator/README.md

 1. **Duplication**.
 Extracting specific values from documents might be complex, and might be needed across queries.
 2. **Heavy processing**.
 Running many queries across large data sets on every change, no matter how small, can be CPU intensive.

-To work around this you can create your own data models, which you can then build your queries upon.
+To solve these issues you can create your own data models, which you can then build your queries upon.

 To do so, implement the `DataModel` interface, register it in your curator module and share it with your own queries.
 Whenever a change is detected, the curator requests your data models to update themselves accordingly, through the `vaultChanged` method.